-The last chapter, Chapter 7, provides us with where do we go from here with licensing measurement and systems.
-What are the next steps.
+The last chapter, Chapter 7, provides us with where do we go from here with regulatory compliance, licensing measurement and monitoring systems.
+What are the next steps?

 There are a series of technical research notes that form an appendix which help to clarify the body of the text and add some details.
 This is followed by a comprehensive reference listing and then several figures, charts, graphs, and displays which depict various concepts presented in the text.
+And lastly, there is an example of a validation study report from Saskatchewan which provides the reader with how all this would look when the contents of this ehandbook are utilized and played out in a research study.

-A Brief History of Licensing Measurement
+A Brief History of Licensing Measurement, Monitoring Systems and Regulatory Compliance

-history of licensing measurement and regulatory The compliance has actually a rather long lineage but is still in its infancy in terms of development.
+The history of licensing measurement and regulatory compliance has a rather long lineage but is still in its infancy in terms of development.
 In the early stages most licensing visits and inspection results were recorded via anecdotal records/case records with the licensing staff recording their results in more social work note taking.
-It was a qualitative type of measurement with very little quantitative occurring with the exception of basic measurement demographics, number of clients, number of caregiving staff, etc...
+It was a qualitative type of measurement with very little quantitative measurement occurring except for basic demographics, number of clients, number of caregiving staff, etc...
 This qualitative approach worked very well when there were not many programs to be monitored and there were sufficient licensing staff to do the monitoring and conduct the inspections.

-Program Monitoring (IPM) was introduced and started to be adopted by state licensing agencies throughout the United States.
+This all started to change in the 1980's when Instrument Based Program Monitoring (IPM) was introduced and started to be adopted by state licensing agencies throughout the United States.
 Just as a footnote, this brief history is pertinent to the USA and does not include other countries although the Canadian Provinces have followed a similar route as the USA.

 The reason for the introduction of an IPM approach was the tremendous increase in early care and education programs in the 1960's and 1970's.
 It was difficult for licensing staff to keep up with the increased number of programs in their monitoring efforts.
 There needed to be a more effective and efficient methodology to be employed to deal with these increases.